 - Cedar Breaks National Monument - This natural rock amphitheater offers spectacular views and is a great place to hike.

 - Zion National Park - Hike along the Virgin River through the 15-mile long Zion Canyon.
+If you'd like to hike up to Angels Landing, you will need a permit and will need to make a reservation.
+Check the Zion National Park's website for more details.

 - White River National Forest - With 10 mountain peaks and the beautifully clear river to explore, this is another great option for hiking.